 We at WASABI Knives prefer a leather strop that has been treated with a good polishing paste.

 The polishing paste contains abrasive particles which are much harder than steel and which press into the leather surface during use and therefore only a small part of them will stick out.

 If you pull off the freshly sharpened knife on such a belt, the abrasive particles on the leather carefully remove the last grinding burr and, depending on the fineness and hardness, even polish the cutting edge a little bit.

 THE FAST & EASY WAY

 Alternatively you can sharpen your knife using the sharpening steel.
 It ensures a sharp knife while being easy to use.
 In addition, the sharpening process only takes a few minutes.
 The disadvantage is that the sharpening does not last very long compared to the whetstones.
 For the most consistent and best results, according to Gordon Ramsay (3 Michelin Star Chef), knives should be sharpened briefly before each use.

-The following video shows how Gordon Ramsay sharpens his knives using a sharpening steel.
+The following video shows how Gordon Ramsay hones his knives using a sharpening steel.